 Persisting large amounts of state information inside a container is a classic way to make a container system work poorly.
-The problem is that container systems assume that containers are ephemeral, that it’s OK to kill one if resource conflicts come up and that they can be restarted quickly on pretty much any available host.
+The problem is that container systems assume that containers are ephemeral—that it’s OK to kill one if resource conflicts come up and that they can be restarted quickly on pretty much any available host.
 Lots of state inside the container that has to be reconstituted on restart makes it impossible to restart quickly.
 The common wisdom is that this state has to move outside the container.
+(A related problem occurs when containers are run in data centers that are geographically distributed.
+In this situation, the problem of simply storing the state is compounded with the problem of geographically distributing this state.)

 Paul Curtis is a principal solutions engineer at MapR, where he provides pre- and postsales technical support to MapR’s worldwide systems engineering team.
 Previously, Paul served as senior operations engineer for Unami, a startup founded to deliver on the promise of interactive TV for consumers, networks, and advertisers; systems manager for Spiral Universe, a company providing school administration software as a service; senior support engineer positions at Sun Microsystems; enterprise account technical management positions for both Netscape and FileNet; and roles in application development at Applix, IBM Service Bureau, and Ticketron.
 Paul got started in the ancient personal computing days; he began his first full-time programming job on the day the IBM PC was introduced.